sumdog/seatransit/README.md

 Configuration
 -------------
-You'll need to identify your stop/station ID using the (Sound Transit Real-Time Arrivals)[http://m.soundtransit.org/stops-and-arrivals].
+You'll need to identify your stop/station ID using the [Sound Transit Real-Time Arrivals](http://m.soundtransit.org/stops-and-arrivals).
 The stop number appears when you click on a stop.
 Place a list of those numbers in the `seatransit.rb` job.

 ```
 # jobs/seatransit.rb